nalpern/ThingworxOnAzure/nested/README.md

+# This is for running a nested template locally
-# You must az login, set your subscription and script parameters from the README.md
+You must az login, set your subscription and script parameters from the README.md

 ## Script parameters
 ```